 Victims of any form of harassment and abuse that occurred at any level within the national federation (NF), on its territory and/or involving members of the said NF, shall report according to the procedures implemented by their National Federation, their National Olympic Committee and Sports Authorities or other official safeguarding organisation in the respective country).

 Should an incident occur at an official FIG event (events listed in the FIG calendar) involving individuals from another federation, or should a national federation member not have the opportunity to report internally for any reason, the persons needing support or wishing to report an incident will be able to contact the "Helpdesk" of the Gymnastics Ethics Foundation, which – subject to approval by the FIG Congress in December 2018 – is planned to be in place by 1st January 2019.
-In the meantime, all cases can be reported to the FIG Helpdesk and will be dealt with on a strict confidential basis, by the FIG Safeguarding Officer, in close cooperation with legal and other experts.
+In the meantime, all cases can be reported to the reporting and support page and will be dealt with on a strict confidential basis, by the FIG Safeguarding Officer, in close cooperation with legal and other experts.